Miya Fuski: Characters and story

 Miya Fuski and his friend Tabha Bhatt are the central characters in the story.
 Miya Fuski is tall and thin while Tabha Bhatt is short and pot-bellied.
 Miya Fuski is a Muslim and wears lehenga, waistcoat and cap.
 He is bald and has a long beard with large round eyes.
 Tabha Bhatt is a Hindu Brahmin character who wears typical paghadi on his head, loose cloth on his shoulder and dhoti.
 Other recurring characters are Bibi, wife of Miya; Dala Sheth, a merchant.

 The real name of Miya Fuski is Fattu Miya.
 He worked a guard.
 Once he assumed a group of donkeys as a group of thieves and boasted about himself.
 Later he hides and becomes Miya Fuski from Fattu Miya.
 Fuski literally means timid in Gujarati.
 He is a novice and vulnerable person.
-He is involved in situations where he behaves stupidly and hilariously but the end result is always in his favour in the end.
+He is involved in situations where he behaves stupidly and hilariously but the result is always in his favour in the end.
 Tabha Bhatt accompanies him in his misadventures.
 Miya is timid inwardly and often boasts of his bravery but he finds his way with his wit in difficult situations.

 Reception

 The stories were popular with children as well as admired by adults.
 They are still popular across Gujarat and the characters are considered as the icons of children's literature in Gujarati language.
 The catchphrase Ame Kon?
 Sipai Bachha (અમે કોણ ? સિપાઈ બચ્ચા, English:Who we are?
 Brave Children) from the stories became popular with children.

-Gujarati author Chandrakant Bakshi had written, Miya Fuski and Jivram Joshi will live on in children's literature until the ABC of Gujarati language lives on".
+Gujarati author Chandrakant Bakshi had written, "Miya Fuski and Jivram Joshi will live on in children's literature until the ABC of Gujarati language lives on".